Today is 2-22-22 ... and a Tuesday. Here's how to celebrate the rare date

 As neat as the numbers on the calendar are, they don't necessarily signify anything on their own.

-Barry Markovsky, a professor emeritus of sociology at the University of South Carolina, says finding meaning in today's date says more about humans' ability to find patterns than anything else.
+Barry Markovsky, a professor emeritus of sociology at the University of South Carolina, says finding meaning in Tuesday's date of 2-22-22 says more about humans' ability to find patterns than anything else.

 The capacity to recognize animals' footprints and distinguish predators from prey could mean the difference between life and death in primitive times, he explains.
 Today is not exactly about that, though.

-It's also a fun day for weddings, discounts and other celebrations — especially because today happens to fall on National Margarita Day in the U.S. Here are some events and suggestions for how to mark the day.
+It's also a fun day for weddings, discounts and other celebrations — especially because 2-22-22 happens to fall on National Margarita Day in the United States.
+Here are some events and suggestions for how to mark the day.

 It'll make for a great anniversary date